1. Experience design is now becoming algorithmic and AI-driven

 9. Search and Social is absorbing most of paid media growth

-Growth in search and social (S&S), have represented most of bought media growth for quite a few years already.
-The display universe has meanwhile morphed into the programmatic, but not grown significantly as a whole.
+Growth in search and social (S&S) has represented most of bought media growth for quite a few years.
+The display universe has meanwhile morphed into the programmatic but not grown significantly as a whole.
 As media agencies struggle with their business models, several S&S focused performance marketing agencies have emerged and thrived.
 Expect the consolidation game to start shortly.
 The growth in S&S has dramatically changed the structure of both digital media budget structure and the full media mix of big advertisers.
 The TV+Display+Search mix has largely been displaced by TV+Google+Facebook.

 10. Brand value in the post-GDPR world – Trust comes first

 Following GDPR, as an intangible value and key ingredient of brand equity, customer trust is now being re-distributed between companies that can demonstrate that they can guard and nurture it and those who cannot.

 11. The Amazon effect not only hit the Nordic retailers